Oh, Canada… Uncle Sam’s friendly, environment-loving, French-speaking, semi-frozen buddy up north.

 For instance, negative US data coupled with positive Canadian data would be a good reason to sell USD/CAD.

-Lastly, beyond looking at economic data, spending some time to analyze oil price behavior would help a lot in trading the CAD.
+Lastly, beyond looking at economic data, spending some time analyzing oil price behavior would help a lot in trading the CAD.

 How can you use this to your advantage?
 Well, if you notice that over time that oil prices at your local gasoline station are rising, it could give you the additional confirmation you need to short the USD/CAD.